jupyterhub/binderhub/CONTRIBUTING.md

 http://$IP:30902` to your `helm install` command and access your BinderHub at `http://$IP:30901`.
 Replace `$IP` with the output of `minikube ip`.

-To remove the deployment again: `helm delete --namespace=binderhub-test binderhub-test`.
+To remove the deployment again: `helm delete binderhub-test`.

 ### One-time installation